KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 - What should your 'toggle' function do in one of these states?
 - How do you ensure that both writes are successful when writing a new value?

-There is no correct answer to these questions.
+There are no correct answers to these questions.

 Of course, if we'd followed the ["make invalid states unrepresentable"](#make-invalid-states-unrepresentable) principle in the first place, there would only be one variable! :)